Feature Request #3879

 But - Would this really help any more than promoting/encouraging the use of the "edit the file" button?
 The branches issue seems like a big deal to me..
 (I've honestly never used GitHub wiki's .. its likely I'm missing something...)

-#8 Updated by Matt Button about 3 years ago
+#8 Updated by Matt Button over 3 years ago

 - Status changed from Feedback to Closed